yashmvora/Equation-Solver/README.md

      fin = '+'+sum; so the ascii code of '+' was getting added to sum
 9. splitIntoTerms :
     sign = newsign was not added in the catch block, thus it could not handle - signs
+10. multiply:
+    ArrayIndexOutOfBoundsException, wrote i instead of j in a bracket

 Problems left to solve: